erikpukinskis/bitver.se/readme.md

 The Blocktree
 -------------

 Every piece of information in the Bitverse lives in what looks like the roots of a tree.
-The very top of the root system, the big central trunk, is Root 1.
-The branches below that are roots 2 and 3, and below those are 4, 5, 6, and 7.
+The very top of the root system, the big central trunk, is Branch 1.
+The branches below that are branches 2 and 3, and below those are 4, 5, 6, and 7.

-Having all of these different roots is absolutely critical because they allow you to have a choice between expensive+durable information and cheap+transient information.
+Having all of these different branches is absolutely critical because they allow you to have a choice between expensive+durable information and cheap+transient information.

-At the top of the root system, in nodes with low numbers, any bounties that are funded are, for all intents and purposes, *permanent*.
-If you publish your poem in root 1, it's extraordinarily unlikely that anyone could ever prevent that distribution from happening.
+At the top of the root system, in branches with low numbers, any bounties that are funded are, for all intents and purposes, *permanent*.
+If you publish your poem in Branch 1, it's extraordinarily unlikely that anyone could ever prevent that distribution from happening.
 We'll describe how this works later, but someone would have to take control of more than half of the entire network in order to erase it.

 The deeper you go into the Bitverse, things become less and less durable.
-If you publish your poem in root 10,000, it will probably last a day or so, but it will almost certainly disappear within the week.
+If you publish your poem in Branch 10,000, it will probably last a day or so, but it will almost certainly disappear within the week.

 Bounty Confirmation
 -------------------

 When a bounty is signed, it needs to be written into the blocktree.
-Bounties all go into Root 1, which is basically the "accounting" root for Bitverse.
+Bounties all go into Branch 1, which is basically the "accounting" branch for Bitverse.
 It's very similar to the Bitcoin blockchain, except miners do a little extra work to verify that the bounties are valid.

 <when>When someone puts your bounty into a block</when>, it's considered active and the money attached is considered spent. <when>If the balance of your wallet (91vv) was 80 verscoins</when>, <when>and you broadcast the above bounty</when>, <then>it does down to 1.</then>.